 Join the Journey: Shaping a Global Shared Research Agenda to Prevent and Respond to Child Marriage

-Register now for the second CRANK research meeting of 2025, where we'll be sharing details of how you can take part in the agenda-setting process.
+The second CRANK research meeting of 2025, to share details of how you can take part in the agenda-setting process.

 Photo: © UNICEF/UNI517401/Sujan